apoorvasomanima2025-a11y/eco6810-unemployment-predictor/CHARTER.md

 If you cannot commit to this, your project is probably still too broad.
 Talk to the instructor before proceeding.

- uv run main.py will run end-to-end in under 10 minutes on a clean machine with no manual intervention. outputs/primary_metric.json will contain a single JSON object with:
+ uv run main.py will fetch all data from the World Bank API, merge indicators, split 80/20 train/test, fit the baseline and primary models, and write outputs — end-to-end in under 10 minutes on a clean machine. outputs/primary_metric.json will contain:

-{"metric_name":"Out-of-sample R²","value":0.00,"threshold":0.50,"passed":false}
+json{"metric_name": "Out-of-sample R²", "value": 0.00, "threshold": 0.45, "passed": false}
+(placeholder — real value computed at runtime)

- outputs/baseline_metric.json will contain a single JSON object with:
+outputs/baseline_metric.json will contain:

-{"metric_name":"Baseline Out-of-sample R²","value":0.00,"threshold":0.00,"passed":true}
+json{"metric_name": "Baseline Out-of-sample R²", "value": 0.00, "threshold": 0.00, "passed": true}

- README.md will document the commands and expected outputs in ≤20 lines.
+README.md will document the single command (uv run main.py) and list the five expected output files in under 20 lines.
- All data sources will be fetched directly through the World Bank API or committed under data/ with accompanying licence notes.
+All data is fetched in-script from the World Bank API at runtime.
+No manual downloads required.
+A data/ folder with a LICENSE.txt noting World Bank open data terms will be committed for reference.

 ## Sign-off